SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    the default access level of internal, or can be marked as private if you want to hide them from other parts of the framework's internal code.
-   You need to mark an entity as public only if you want it to become part of your framework's API.
+   You need to mark an entity as open or public only if you want it to become part of your framework's API.

 .. _AccessControl_AccessLevelsForTestTargets: